hbekel/keyman64/README.md

 ## Project status

 This project is in a very early stage of development.
-The hardware design has been successfully implemented on a breadboard, but the supplied pcb layout has not been tested yet.
-The firmware and configuration tools are crude but functional.
+A prototype of the supplied pcb layout has been made and is working as intended.
+The firmware and configuration tools are functional, but bugs may still need to be squashed.

 ## Overview